developer-journey/stewart-platform/tutorial/README.md

 PLA is a sufficient material to use when printing.

-Depending on where you have your parts printed, the cost to print all of the necessary parts is around $70US.

 ### Servo mount

 ![](servomount.png?s=size:small,align:right)Sized to fit standard size servos, each block holds two servos.
 The servo blocks are designed to hold servos of depth 27.8mm, width 20mm.